rubysg/singapore/README.md

 No real need to tip.
 Leave a few coins if you'd like (to get rid of your coins).

-You don't need to tip at a hawker foodstall, and normal restaurants include a 10% service charge.
+You don't need to tip at a hawker food stall, and normal restaurants include a 10% service charge.

 [Comment: Oh and talking about coins, Singapore is in a transition from one set